marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

   image: terminal.png
 ---

-# Integrating Cloud Entity with Next Auth
+# Integrating Cloudentity with NextAuth.js

 M&S is in the process of updating our retail platform.
 As part of this we will decouple identity from our existing monolith and modernise the feature set along the way.

-Our chosen Customer Identity and Access Management (CIAM) provider is [Cloud Entity](https://cloudentity.com) (CE).
-This goal of this post is to cover the integration with [Next Auth](https://next-auth.js.org) as there wasn't much out there that helped me.
-In the future I expect the CE team will build a Next Auth provider but in the meantime there were a few gotchas for our setup so I'll wax lyrical about my findings.
+Our chosen Customer Identity and Access Management (CIAM) provider is [Cloudentity](https://cloudentity.com) (CE).
+This goal of this post is to cover the integration with [NextAuth.js](https://next-auth.js.org) as there wasn't much out there that helped me.
+In the future I expect the CE team will build a NextAuth provider but in the meantime there were a few gotchas for our setup so I'll wax lyrical about my findings.

 TLDR; copypasta to get going for the authorisation code flow.